 The project welcomes contributions from people interested in joining the effort.
 See the section on Project Policies for more information on getting involved.

-You can download latest and previous releases of the library from our Github download page.
+You can download previous releases of the library from our Github download page.

 We make the documentation for supported releases of the library available through the following links.